Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 At an early age, she accepted the Lord and grew her faith at a local church.
 Later on, the family became active members of The First Presbyterian Church, currently known as Harrison Square Presbyterian Church in Centralia.
 She continued to attend church as often as her health would allow, up until her passing.

 Norma Hughey passed away at home on July 23, 2019.
 Her beautiful life will forever be cherished in the lives of her family.

 The family would like to thank Pastor Ralph, the Providence Hospice Team, and the Catholic Community Services caregiver, Michelle.

 Norma’s influence will forever remain in the lives of all who knew her.
 She is survived by her daughter, Debbie Williams, and her son-in-law, Harvey Williams; her granddaughter, Linda (and husband, Clayton) Wheeler of Rochester, Washington; her grandson, Justin (and wife, Rebecca) Williams of Rochester, Washington; her grandson, Nathan (and wife, Leah) Williams of Federal Way, Washington; her eight great grandchildren, Laura, Cheyanne, Hayden, Audrey, Emily, Kelsie, Nathan, and Lilianna; and her great-great grandchildren, Connor and Hunter.

 Norma's famous chocolate cake and Christmas spaghetti will be missed.

 A memorial service will be held on Saturday, August 24, 2019, 11:00 a.m. at Harrison Square Presbyterian Church in Centralia, Washington.

-To send flowers to the family of Norma Hughey, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Norma Hughey, please visit Tribute Store